jt14den/better-research-software/episodes/04-code-readability.md

 In this episode, we will introduce the concept of readable code and consider how it can help create reusable scientific software and empower collaboration between researchers.

-When someone writes code, they do so based on requirements that are likely to change in the future.
-Requirements change because software interacts with the real world, which is dynamic.
-When these requirements change, the developer (who is not necessarily the same person who wrote the original code) must implement the new requirements.
-They do this by reading the original code to understand the different abstractions, and identify what needs to change.
+While all developers hope their code will be stable long term, software often has to change due to changes in the real world.
+As requirements change, so must the relevant code.
+When code needs to be changed, the developer that created it or a more likely a different developer needs to understand the previous code to implement the new requirments.
 Readable code facilitates the reading and understanding of the abstraction phases and, as a result, facilitates the evolution of the codebase.
 Readable code saves future developers' time and effort.